Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: -quadratic variation and -Dirichlet processes

 \begin{Remark} Even though the Chi-subspaces of tensor product type, described in Lemma \ref{lm:era52} are natural, there are examples of Chi-subspace not of that form, see e.g. Section 2.6 in \cite{DiGirolamiRusso09}. \end{Remark}

 Let $\chi$ be a generic Chi-subspace.
-We introduce the following definition. \begin{Definition} Given $\X$ [resp. $\Y$] a $H_1$-valued [resp. $H_2$-valued] process, we say that $\X$ and $\Y$ admit a $\chi$-covariation if the two following conditions are satisfied. \begin{description} \item[H1] For any sequence of positive real numbers $\epsilon_{n}\searrow 0$ there exists a subsequence $\epsilon_{n_{k}}$ such that
+We introduce the following definition. \begin{Definition} Given $\X$ [resp. $\Y$] a $B_1$-valued [resp. $B_2$-valued] process, we say that $(\X, \Y)$ admits a $\chi$-covariation if the two following conditions are satisfied. \begin{description} \item[H1] For any sequence of positive real numbers $\epsilon_{n}\searrow 0$ there exists a subsequence $\epsilon_{n_{k}}$ such that

 \item[H2] If we denote by $[X,\Y]_\chi^{\epsilon}$ the application